Structured Content at HDIR

 Healthcare is in a unique situation in terms of quality assurance, due to the gravity of errors, as well as legal regulations.
 The general editorial process might be easier in other industries.

 Most of the content editors and other contributors in the Directorate start by writing in MS Word, where the work groups can use the change/revision tool.

-For internal hearings, there is a 50/50 split between previews in Word or in Content Studio, while in external hearing the previewing is always conducted in Enonic—as it is shown externally on the site.
+For internal hearings, there is a 50/50 split between previews in Word or in Content Studio.
+In external hearing the previewing is always conducted in Enonic, as it is shown externally on the site.

-Content Studio features collaborative tools, like a workflow system with statuses denoting draft, ready for publishing, published, modified, and unpublished—as well as issues management system, where users can mark a specific content item and notify other users, write messages, and close/open the case.
+Content Studio features collaborative tools, like a workflow system with statuses denoting draft, ready for publishing, published, modified, and unpublished.
+It also includes an issues management system, where users can mark a specific content item and notify other users, write messages, and close/open the case.

 However, the digital team at the Directorate have elected to coordinate their technical-editorial actions by engaging in dialogues, either through physical meetings or in MS Teams.

 Being a headless CMS, Enonic allows for its structured content to be fetched by an API for any purpose.
-This feature is an absolute necessity for the Directorate, as one of the core authority requirements to the new content model of the Norwegian health sector is that content should be “readable by machines, preferably through an API.”
+This feature is an absolute necessity for the Directorate.
+Remember that one of the core authority requirements to the new content model of the Norwegian health sector is that content should be “readable by machines, preferably through an API.”